Reading Intent

 During their early years, children are taught how to read using synthetic phonics.
 At Brierley Forest, we use the Read Write Inc. approach.
 This is a DfE validated systematic synthetic phonics (SSP) teaching programme used in more than 5,000 schools across the UK.
 It is a whole-school approach to phonics that provides comprehension, handwriting, spelling and composition to get children reading, writing and speaking fluently.
 All children in EYFS and KS1 receive daily phonic sessions, where they are taught the necessary skills they require.
 Have a look at the Phonics tab on the curriculum page for film clips and more information about this programme.

 Reading fluency and accuracy is vital in helping children to comprehend.
 In KS2 at Brierley Forest, we use the Repeated Oral Reading approach (adapted from Edale Rise Primary and Nursery School).
-Children hear the reading modelled by an adult, rehearsing tricking words and learning word meaning.
+Children hear the reading modelled by an adult, rehearsing tricky words and learning word meaning.
 In pairs, they then read the same piece of text to each other several times until they are reading fluently and accurately.
 This approach mirrors that of the reading of books following the Read Write Inc. programme.
 Repeated Oral Reading takes place daily in reading lessons, but also when reading across the curriculum.